About Pads Dog Rescue

 Izzy arrived in suspect circumstances, apparently found at the side of road.
 Her microchip hadn’t been updated from the “breeder” who was unreachable.
 Her microchip has her listed as a Siberian Husky but she’s quite petite at only 11kgs so we believe she is in fact a Pomsky.Izzy is wary of men, she found the vets very scary and doesn’t like being overly handled but will happily take a pet on her own terms!
 Husky’s and Pom’s have a reputation for being a bit independent and like to make their own rules – Izzy is no exception.
 Husky’s are not to be trusted off lead so we believe she should have her own private and secure garden for some off lead fun as she just loves to do zoomies!Izzy is reactive to other dogs and we don’t think she should be placed in home with another dog.

-Millie, a 1 year old female Jack Russell Terrier available for adoption from Pads Dog Rescue in Scotland
+Willow, a 10 years old male Lakeland Terrier available for adoption from Pads Dog Rescue in Scotland

 Pads Dog Rescue